- Description

 About this Work

-This distant view of Rievaulx Abbey, seen from the north west, appears to have been coloured on the spot, and both Thomas Girtin (1874–1960) and David Loshak and Susan Morris date it to the artist’s first northern tour, in 1796 (Girtin and Loshak, 1954, p.155; Morris, 1986, p.41).
-However, David Hill has noted that Rievaulx ‘would have been out of the line of sites that we know him to have visited in 1796’ and, pointing to the fact that Girtin exhibited two views of the abbey at the 1798 exhibition, including TG1056, he suggested that Girtin might have sketched the abbey in 1797, possibly at the time of his first visit to Harewood House (Hill, 1999, pp.22–23).
+This distant view of Rievaulx Abbey, seen from the west, was dated by Thomas Girtin (1874–1960) and David Loshak as well as Susan Morris to the artist’s first northern tour, in 1796 (Girtin and Loshak, 1954, p.155; Morris, 1986, p.41).
+However, David Hill has noted that Rievaulx ‘would have been out of the line of sites that we know him to have visited in 1796’ and, pointing to the fact that Girtin exhibited two views of the abbey at the 1798 exhibition, including TG1056, he suggested that Girtin might have sketched the abbey in 1797, possibly at the time of a visit to Harewood House (Hill, 1999, pp.22–23).
 There is no documentary evidence to substantiate the latter event, however, and, as with many of the sketches of Yorkshire, it is therefore simply not possible to conclusively assign this work to a precise date.

 (?)
 1798